marlon-erler/bloatless-react/README.md

 <span subscribe:innerText={name}></span>
 ```

-### Dynamic Lists
+### Dynamically Creating and Removing Child Elements

-The `subscribe:children` attribute subscribes to a ListState and adds/removes child elements accordingly.
+The `subscribe:children` directive subscribes to a ListState and adds/removes child elements accordingly.

 ```TypeScript
 import * as React from 'bloatless-react';